reflectoring/reflectoring.github.io/content/blog/2019/2019-11-12-spring-boot-static-data.md

 title: Static Data with Spring Boot
 categories: ["Spring Boot"]
 date: 2019-11-12T06:00:00
-excerpt: "Sometimes we need some structured, static data in our application.
+description: "Sometimes we need some structured, static data in our application.
 Spring Boot provides an easy way to maintain and access such data without the need of a database."
 image:  images/stock/0031-matrix-1200x628-branded.jpg
 url: spring-boot-static-data
 ---